[Updated Aug 2023 with actual results of savings for period August 2022 to August 2023 – skip to end for results.]

 Adjusting the out-put temperature is a fine balance as the boiler is juggling three different things:

-– Second is the underfloor heating.
+(2) its is providing the underfloor heating.
 This is designed and functions best at around 55°C – 60°C and has an additional blending valves built into the manifold to ensure this.
 The blending valve will mix the flow and return temperature from the underfloor heating coils to ensure the correct balance.
 This means there is more heat coming back on the primary flow and can help the system maintain a close balance of heat between the flow and return.

-– Third is the radiator temperature.
+(3) its is heating the water flowing though the radiators.
 Best efficiency is between 65°C – 75°C to ensure the radiators heat up quick enough to efficiently heat the space.
-Radiators in our house are only upstairs and as our house is super-insulated we gain from the fact that heat rises and the radiators upstairs only come on, for very short periods to boost the room temperature or fully on, on really cold days!
+Radiators in our house are only upstairs and as our house is super-insulated so we gain from the fact that heat rises and the radiators upstairs are controlled by thermostatic radiator valves (TVRs) and only come on, for very short periods to boost the room temperature!

-On top of this we have the winter season when the radiators and underfloor heating are on in addition to just the hot water.
-And, we have the impact of the outside temperature and how much additional heating is required to warm the house.
+On top of this, in the winter, we have the impact of the outside temperature and how much additional heating is required to warm the house.
 It is a fine fine balance.
 We have opted for three states:

 State One – Summer operation (underfloor heating and radiators turned OFF): To protect against legionella bacteria we reset the out-put temperature to 60°C. What we found was when you have a shower or a bath you now need less cold water for the mixer taps.
 The water in the tank is hot, but not as hot as it used to be – which means there is the potential of running out of hot water.
 What we have found is if we have guests staying and more than four in the house then we need to bump the boiler out-put temperature up to 65°C.